28th Week of Pregnancy (Week 28)

 The immune system is strengthened by antibodies from the placenta – an important protection until birth.

-What does the beginning of the final third of pregnancy mean?
+What does the start of the final trimester mean?

-With week 28 of pregnancy, the final third of pregnancy begins – your body is preparing itself for birth.
+With week 28, the last third of pregnancy begins – your body is preparing for labour.

-Your baby is now developing a sleep-wake rhythm and can distinguish between being active and sleeping.
+Your baby is now developing a sleep-wake rhythm and can differentiate between being active and sleeping.

-What are the chances of survival in the case of premature birth?
+What are the chances of survival in the event of premature birth?

-In the case of a premature birth at 28 weeks of pregnancy, the chances of survival today are about 90%, thanks to modern medicine.
+In the 28th week, the chances of survival for a premature baby are now about 90%, thanks to modern medicine.

 What can I do about excessive weight gain?

-In the 28th week, your iron requirements increase significantly, as your body produces more blood and the placenta supplies your baby.
+In week 28, iron requirements increase significantly, as your body produces more blood and the placenta supplies your baby.

 What is surfactant and why is it important?

-Surfactant is a substance in the alveoli of the lungs that makes breathing easier after birth – it is now being produced in greater quantities.
+Surfactant is a substance in the air sacs of the lungs that makes breathing easier after birth – production increases from now on.

-How does the abdominal wall change in week 28 of pregnancy?
+How does the abdominal wall change in week 28?

-The abdominal wall is stretched significantly – stretch marks often appear, which is completely normal.
+The abdominal wall becomes heavily stretched – stretch marks often appear, which is completely normal.

-How can I support the child in finding the birth position?
+How can I help my baby get into the birth position?

-Gentle movement and upright positions create space, allowing your baby to turn into the optimal birth position.
+Gentle movement and upright positions create space so your baby can turn into the optimal position for birth.

-What role does the placenta play during this phase?
+What role does the placenta play at this stage?

 The placenta supplies your baby with nutrients and oxygen, and protects it from many complications.